 One helpful feature provided by this card is a monthly account review starting at eight months from account opening.
 During these automatic reviews, Discover will check to see if you can receive your deposit back while still enjoying the benefits of your card.

-Speaking of benefits, this card has a cashback program where you can earn 2% cash back at gas stations and restaurants on up to $1,000 in combined purchases every quarter, automatically.
-1% unlimited cash back on all other purchases.
+Speaking of benefits, this card has a cashback program where you can earn 2% cash back at gas stations and restaurants on up to $1,000 in combined purchases each quarter, 1% unlimited cash back on all other purchases.
 This is hard to come by with secured cards and is a great way to earn rewards while building credit.
-Plus, Discover will automatically match ALL the cash back you earn at the end of your first year.
+Plus, for new cardmembers, Discover automatically matches all the cash back you've earned at the end of your first year.
 Additional perks include a foreign transaction fee of none, no fee on your first late payment and no penalty APR, among others.

 Best for bad credit with a low deposit: Capital One® Secured Mastercard®